Skip over main navigation

 What to do when you receive your draft EHC plan

-The plan will include information on the child or young person’s special educational needs (“SEN”), health and care needs, the provision required to meet each of those needs, and the outcomes that should be achieved.
-It will also record the child or young person’s aspirations, views and feelings.
+The draft EHC plan will include information on your child’s (or your, if you are a young person) special educational needs (SEN), health and social care needs, the provision required to meet each of those needs, and the outcomes that should be achieved.
+It will also record the aspirations, views and feelings of you and your child.

-This is an opportunity for you to check whether the draft EHC plan contains everything it should.
-Read our page on what an EHC plan should contain, and in particular our EHC plan checklist, to see whether the draft EHC plan complies with the law.
+This is a chance for you to check whether the draft EHC plan contains everything it should.
+You can read our page on what an EHC plan should contain, and use our EHC plan checklist, to see whether the draft EHC plan complies with the law.

-A draft EHC plan must not include the name of a particular school, college or other educational placement, or what type of placement the child or young person will attend.
-This is because the EHC plan must reflect the individual’s needs and the provision to meet those needs, not the resources which can be offered in a particular placement.
-This means that the name and/or type of placement will appear only in the final EHC plan, not the draft plan.
+A draft EHC plan must not include the name of a particular school, college or other educational placement, or what type of placement you/your child will attend.
+This is because the EHC plan must reflect your/your child’s needs and the provision to meet those needs, rather than the resources which can be offered in a particular placement.
+The LA must first decide what your/your child’s needs are, then decide what provision is required to meet those needs, and finally decide on a placement that is able to make that provision.
+These steps have to be taken in this order, which means that the name and/or type of placement will appear only in the final EHC plan, not the draft plan.

-Along with the draft EHC plan, the LA must give notice to the parent or young person that they have 15 days in which to:
+Along with the draft EHC plan, your LA must give you notice that you have at least 15 days to:

-1. make comments – ‘representations’ – about the draft EHC plan;
+1. make comments – known as ‘representations’ – about the draft EHC plan

-2. request a meeting with the LA to discuss the draft;
+2. request a meeting with the LA to discuss the draft (if you want to), and

-The LA are legally required to do this (under section 38 of the Children and Families Act 2014).
-If you are not happy with any aspect of the draft EHC plan, or the reports attached to it, you can suggest amendments you would like made.
+Your LA is legally required to do this, because it is set out in section 38 of the Children and Families Act 2014 (CFA 2014) and Regulation 13(1) of the Special Educational Needs and Disability Regulations 2014 (The SEND Regulations 2014).
+If you are not happy with any part of the draft EHC plan, or the reports attached to it, you can suggest changes you would like made.

-When you make a request for a particular school, college or other institution, the LA must consult with that institution about whether it should be named in the final EHC plan (unless your request is for a wholly independent school).
+When you make a request for a particular school, college or other institution, the LA must consult with that institution to help the LA decide whether to name it in the final EHC plan (unless your request is for a wholly independent school, where different rules apply).
 For more information on your rights to request a particular school or other institution, see our page on choosing a school or other setting.

 Published: 21st March, 2018